 Dianthus is a genus of the Caryophyllaceae family mostly native to Europe and Asia.
 It contains about 300 species of annuals, perennials and subshrubs.

 Most species have simple, narrow leaves and abundant flowers that come in many shapes and colors.
-Carnations are often spicily fragrant and long blooming, making them perfect for bouquets and gardens.
+These plants are often spicily fragrant and long blooming, making them perfect for bouquets and gardens.
 They are valued for their beauty, charm, clove-like scent and long-lasting freshness.

 Dianthus has rich history and is deeply embedded in symbolism.

 This beautiful flower is considered as the flower of the gods, a divine flower.

-It symbolizes admiration, passion, capriciousness, affection, death, love and gratitude.
+It symbolizes admiration, passion, capriciousness, affection, sadness and death, as well as love and gratitude.

 Interesting facts about Dianthus